afransby/RWDevCon-CourseCatalog/CourseCatalog/0-Instructor/2-Demo.md

-##Core Data Threading Demo Instructions
+#Core Data Threading Demo Instructions
----
-In this demo, you will be adding some import functionality to download more data for the Course Catalog.
-Along the way, we will be adding support for downloading and importing in the background, as well as looking at how to unit test our Core Data importing code.

----

-## Open the CourseCatalog.xcworkspace file
-You'll see that this project uses Argo and Swell, and they are missing.
-We need to download those dependencies.
-(TODO: add these into the repo/solution if hotel interwebs are bad)

-## Setup Project
-This project uses the lightweight dependency management tool Carthage.
-A Cartfile with the proper dependencies is

-	carthage bootstrap
+The goal of these steps is to demonstrate how to take a main thread based Core Data app and make all import and saving operations occur on a background queue.

+* Construct CoreData Stack

+	* Add MOC
+	* Add PSC
+	* Add StoreURL
+		- Add IBInspectibile
+	* Add Course CoreData Objects

-##Add Data Source Object to Storyboard
+* Add Catalog DataSource to Storyboard

-##Add TableView Data Source Object to Storyboard
+* Add Catalog TableView DataSource to Storyboard

-## Add data
-Launch the data importing from local sample data
+* --Importing data is now on main thread
+* Show importing slowness
+ * Slow UI
+ * Instruments/Profiling
+* Add backgroundContext to stack
+* Modify importer to use background context when creating new Course CoreData objects

-## make data import on background thread
+* --Importing data is now on background thread

-## Make data not re-import on every launch
+* Add ConcurrencyDebug flag in launch flags
+* Add performBlock/performBlockAndWait around critical places